How Ad Agency Wieden+Kennedy Uses Emerging Tech As A Marketing Tool

 Immersive employee training for KFC

 KFC had a problem: 70 years after Colonel Sanders developed his fried-chicken recipe, new employees of the fast-food chain had no sense of the company’s history.
 The Lodge responded with a game-style VR experience that invites users to virtually prepare the chicken (and slyly introduces them to the company’s founder, who appears throughout as a ghost).
-It is now a standard part of job training.
+It’s now being used in KFC’s employee training program.

 A social game for Anki’s Cozmo robot